AdaCore/gnatstudio/docs/users_guide/extending.rst

 All the scripting languages share the same set of commands exported by GPS, because of an abstract interface defined in the GPS core.
-As a result, GPS modules don't have to be modified when new scripting languages are added.
+As a result, GPS modules do not have to be modified when new scripting languages are added.

 .. index:: --load